prasanna-shah/aem-media-publication/README.md

     Each card will show the image thumbnail and its file name.

-	On click of each card will take you to its detail page showing asset details on left pane and the image in right pane.
+	On click of each card will take you to its detail page showing asset details.

+	Click of 'Download' button will download the asset on your local system.

+	Click of 'Ok' button will take you back to asset-cards page again.